-- Enter an appropriate Profile Name similar to the screen below (Service Provider TLS was used). - Click Next.
+- Enter an appropriate Profile Name similar to the screen below. - Click Next.

-- On the Edit Server Configuration Profile General Tab select Trunk Server from the drop-down menu for the Server Type. - On the IP Addresses / FQDN field, enter sip.clearcom.mx (Clearcom SIP proxy server FQDN).
-This information was provided by Clearcom. - Enter 5061 under Port and select TLS for Transport. - Select a TLS Profile (Section 8.3.3.2). - Click Next.
+- On the Edit Server Configuration Profile General Tab select Trunk Server from the drop down menu for the Server Type. - On the IP Addresses / FQDN field, sip.clearcom.mx (the Fully Qualified Domain Name of the service provider SIP proxy server.
+This information was provided by Clearcom). - Enter 5060 under Port and select UDP for Transport for both entries. - Click Next.

-On the Add SIP Server Profile - Authentication tab:
+On the Add Server Configuration Profile - Authentication window: